Nick689/CustomPOS/Readme.md

 * Sales statistics

 ## Advancement
 Only Linux-French version is currently available.
 Item edit page does not exist yet, but you can edit database directly.
 Most important features are implemented and this program is used daily.
-Stability is good but not as good other classic program, however data lost cannot happen with transactional SQL.
+Stability is good but not as good other classic program, however data loss cannot happen with transactional SQL.
 Current version is 0.7  Contact me to get it.
 Please see changelog in Wiki section for more details.

 ## Limitations
 Despite CustomPOS's capabilities with unlimited users and light server load, it is not recommended for big companies, considering that LibreOffice has powerful features that cannot all be locked and advanced users can hack it.